ATI Hematology Practice Exam – Practice Test, Prep & Study Guide

 1 / 20

-Which of the following is a sign of an allergic transfusion reaction?
+Which finding is a manifestation of a hemolytic transfusion reaction?

 Next Question